newky2k/System.Mvvm/System.Mvvm.UI.WinUI/readme.md

     if (result)
         await UI.ShowAlertAsync("YAY!", "You confirmed that");

-In the shared UWP or WinUI application project that contains the `App` class(or other sub-class of `Application`) to the application, add the `DSoft.System.Mvvm.UI.WinUI` package.
+In the WinUI application project that contains the `App` class(or other sub-class of `Application`) to the application, add the `DSoft.System.Mvvm.UI.WinUI` package.

 Call the `MvvmManager.Init` method in the application code, such as `App` constructor.